LIS-Developers/Phobos/README.md

 ;-1 -> 随机选取
 ```

-# 2.New AI Teams Selector #810 by FS-21 新的 AI Teams 选择器
+# 2. 新的 AI Teams 选择器（New AI Teams Selector #810 by FS-21）

 - New AI system for selecting valid triggers in multiplayer randomly.
 Unlike the original method this one checks prerequisites and take care of other details.
 - It can split the valid triggers into 4 categories: ground, air, naval & mixed categories.
 If set, AI picks a random trigger in a random category.